ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: Related Work

-\subsection{Progressive Visual Analytics}
+\subsubsection{Progressive Visual Analytics}

+PVA is the key technique we use to guarantee that ParcoursVis is interactive for very large dataset sizes.
 PVA allows users to visualize the result of an algorithm while it is computed, in a progressive way.
-Instead of processing the whole data at once, waiting an unpredictable time, as standard algorithms do, PVA algorithms process data chunk by chunk or iteratively, or a mix of both~\cite{PDABook} to control the latency and show intermediate results iteratively at a controlled pace.
-The main goal is to keep the overall system interactive and yield results within the typical user's attention span that lasts 1--10 seconds~\cite{Nielsen:1993:Book}.
-Practitioners already applied and studied the PVA paradigm on multiple types of visualizations, as described in the survey of Ulmer \etal~\cite{Ulmer:2024:TVCG}.
+Instead of processing the whole data at once, waiting an unpredictable time, as standard algorithms do, PVA algorithms process data chunk by chunk (or iteration by iteration in some cases)~\cite{PDABook} to control the latency and show intermediate results iteratively at a controlled pace.
+The main goal is to keep the overall system interactive and yield results within the typical user's attention span that lasts 1--10 seconds~\cite{Nielsen:1993_Book, Zgraggen:2016_TVCG}.
+Practitioners already applied and studied the PVA paradigm on multiple types of visualizations, as described in the survey of Ulmer \etal~\cite{Ulmer:2024_TVCG}.

-\jdf{ In this work, we progressively aggregate event sequences of patients' care pathways into a prefix tree~\cite{Wang:2022:CGF} that we visualize as an \IT.
-Although PVA has been used for pattern mining in EHRs~\cite{Stolper:2014:TVCG}, to the best of our knowledge, we are the first to apply PVA to visualize EHR aggregated data at scale.
-We also introduce the first progressive tree visualization technique, according to the survey of Ulmer \etal}
+In this work, we progressively aggregate event sequences of patients' care pathways into a prefix tree~\cite{Wang:2022_CGF} that we visualize as an \IT.
+Although PVA has been used for pattern mining in EHRs~\cite{Stolper:2014_TVCG}, to the best of our knowledge, we are the first to apply PVA to visualize EHR aggregated data at scale.
+We also introduce the first progressive tree visualization technique, according to the survey of Ulmer \etal

-By presenting partial results quickly, PVA systems allow users to get quick feedback on the overview and queries.
-It also increases users' commitment and actions per minute~\cite{Zgraggen:2016:TVCG}.
-In this article, we show that our PVA algorithm for computing the prefix tree is indeed scalable, according to the definition of Richer \etal~\cite{Richer:2022:TVCG}: the aggregation time scales linearly with the number of events, inversely proportional to the number of threads, and updates always meet the latency deadline.
+By quickly presenting partial results, PVA systems allow users to get quick feedback on the overview and queries; \emph{it separates latency from completion time}.
+It was also shown to increase users' commitment and actions per minute~\cite{Zgraggen:2016_TVCG}.
+In the next subsection, we describe the scalability characterization introduced by Richer \etal~\cite{Richer:2022_TVCG}.
+Based on their definition, we show, in this article, that our PVA algorithm for computing the prefix tree is indeed scalable: the aggregation time scales linearly with the number of events, inversely proportional to the number of cores, and updates always meet the requested latency.